 - The referee gives a "stop" signal. - All players have to stop their movement. - The ball is placed on the touch line by the referee or one of the assistant referees. - The referee gives a "throw-in" signal. - Players of the throw-in awarded team can stay anywhere. - All players of the defending team can stay anywhere on the field except in a circle with a radius of 2m around the ball until it is in play.
-A robot may be placed everywhere inside the penalty area (except goal area) of it's own team. even if the distance to the ball is shorter than 2m. - The referee gives a "start" signal. - A player of the team who was awarded the throw-in kicks the ball. - The ball is in play when it is kicked and moves, or 10 seconds after the referee has given the signal. - In Robocup a goal may not be scored directly from a throw-in.
-To score a goal, the ball has to touch another player first, during the 10 sec. after the signal has been given.
-After the 10 sec. have been passed, the ball is in play as usual, so a goal can be scored directly without the need of another touched robot. - See also rule 12.3.8 Delay of game.
+A robot may be placed everywhere inside the penalty area (except goal area) of it's own team. even if the distance to the ball is shorter than 2m. - It is never allowed to have more than one robot in the penalty area.
+Even during breaks it is not allowed. - The referee gives a "start" signal. - A player of the team who was awarded the throw-in kicks the ball. - The ball is in play when it is kicked and moves. - In Robocup a goal may not be scored directly from a throw-in.
+To score a goal, the ball has to touch another player first. - Exception of the above rule: When 10 sec. have been passed after the signal and the ball wasn't kicked by the attacking team, the defending team can approach the ball and score a goal directly.
+But even after these 10 sec. the attacker has to touch another player before scoring a goal.